nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Bugtraq-links-to-issue-trackers-.md

 #### JIRA - repository linked to a multiple JIRA projects

-For multiple *JIRA* projects, a configuration could look like:
+When your repository is linked to multiple *JIRA* projects, a configuration could look like:

 >
 >``` text
 > [bugtraq "jira"]
->   projects = SG
+>   projects = PRJA, PRJB
 >   url = https://host/jira/browse/%PROJECT%-%BUGID%
 >   loglinkregex = %PROJECT%-\\d+
 >   logregex = \\d+
 >```

+So a commit message containing `PRJA-123` would be linked to `https://host/jira/browse/PRJA-123`, and a commit message and containing `PRJB-678` would be linked to `https://host/jira/browse/PRJB-678`.

 #### Matching #ids (i.e. hash prefix) at the beginning of the commit message